android/architecture-components-samples/NavigationAdvancedSample/README.md

 ### Features

-This sample showcases the behavior of a bottom navigation view following the [Principles or Navigation](https://developer.android.com/topic/libraries/architecture/navigation#fixed).
+This sample showcases the behavior of a bottom navigation view following the [Principles of Navigation](https://developer.android.com/topic/libraries/architecture/navigation#fixed).

  * Fixed start destination